How to become a registered childminder

 What is a childminder?

-Both types of childminders are self-employed and run their own business to look after other people’s children for reward.
-A childminder can care for up to six children under the age of eight at any one time, and they may also care for additional children over the age of eight (numbers above depend on whether the childminder has any of their own children, or children they have responsibility for).
+A childminder can care for up to six children under the age of eight at any one time, and also may care for additional children over the age of eight (numbers above depend on whether the childminder has any of their own children, or children they have responsibility for).

 Who do I register with?